Eva Aariak

-Eva Qamaniq Aariak (ᐄᕙ ᐋᕆᐊᒃ, /iu/; born January 10, 1955) is a Canadian Inuk politician, who was elected in the 2008 territorial election to represent the electoral district of Iqaluit East in the Legislative Assembly of Nunavut.
+Eva Qamaniq Aariak (Note: Aariak is occasionally seen as Arreak, which was the original spelling and was due to non-Inuit mishearing the pronunciation of names.) (ᐄᕙ ᐋᕆᐊᒃ, /iu/; born January 10, 1955) is a Canadian Inuk politician, who was elected in the 2008 territorial election to represent the electoral district of Iqaluit East in the Legislative Assembly of Nunavut.
 She was subsequently chosen as the second premier of Nunavut, under the territory's consensus government system, on November 14, 2008.
 Aariak was the fifth woman to serve as a premier in Canada.

 In January 2021, Aariak became the sixth commissioner of Nunavut.
+She left the role at the end of her term in early 2026.

 Background

 Prior to her election as an MLA, Aariak was the first Languages Commissioner for Nunavut.
 Originally appointed to a four-year term beginning in 1999, her term was later extended for another year until December 2004.

 In her capacity as Languages Commissioner, she was asked to choose an Inuktitut language word for the Internet; she settled on ikiaqqivik (/iu/), which literally means "travelling through layers" and refers to the angakkuq, the traditional Inuit concept of a shaman or medicine man, travelling through time and space to find answers to spiritual and material questions.

 After stepping down as Languages Commissioner, she then went on to teach Inuktitut at the Pirurvik Centre in Iqaluit, and later owned and operated Malikkaat, a retail store in Iqaluit which sold Inuit arts and crafts.
 She was later reappointed as acting commissioner in December 2007 after the resignation of then Languages Commissioner, Johnny Kusugak.

 She also served as coordinator of the Baffin Divisional Education Council's Inuktitut language book publishing program, as president of the Baffin Regional Chamber of Commerce and as chair of the Nunavut Film Development Corporation.

 Her daughter Karliin was named Nunavut's new languages commissioner in 2020.